Sublingual Immunotherapy as a Technique of Allergen-Specific Therapy

 Adults (N=784) were randomized 1:1:1:1 to Ragwitek® 1.5, 6, or 12 Amb a 1 unit or placebo.
 Patients began treatment approximately 16 weeks before short ragweed pollen season and continued treatment during and after the season, for a total treatment duration of 52 weeks.
 Approximately 78% of patients were polysensitized, and 17% had mild intermittent asthma.
 The short ragweed pollen season lasted approximately 46 days.
 Mean pollen count was approximately 127 grains/m3.
 For 194 patients in the Ragwitek® 12 Amb a 1 unit group and 198 patients in the placebo group, relative difference in CS was 27% (95% CI: 14 to 39) favoring Ragwitek® and meeting FDA criteria for efficacy.

 Few published RCTs have compared SLIT and SCIT head -to -head.
 A 2012 review by Bahceciler and Galip listed 8 RCTs comparing SLIT and SCIT.
-(43) Sample sizes ranged from 20 to 58 participants.
+(55) Sample sizes ranged from 20 to 58 participants.
 Three studies were published in the 1990s, and the other 5 were published between 2004 and 2012.
-Pipet et al. reported that none of the studies from the 1990s found a statistically significant difference in efficacy between the 2 routes of administration.
-(44)
+Pipet et al. reported that none of the studies from the 1990s found a statistically significant difference in efficacy between the two routes of administration.
+(56)

 Allergic Rhinoconjunctivitis and Asthma

 Table 6.
-Active Trials of Sublingual Immunotherapy (SLIT) for Allergies
+Active Trials of Sublingual Immunotherapy for Allergies

 Sublingual immunotherapy (SLIT) is a potential alternative to subcutaneous immunotherapy (SCIT) for providing allergen-specific therapy.
-Three new sublingual pollen extracts (1 multiple-allergen product [Oralair®] and 2 single-allergen products [Grastek® and Ragwitek®]) were FDA-approved for treatment of pollen-induced allergic rhinitis with or without conjunctivitis.
-Large, well-designed, randomized controlled trials supporting the marketing applications for these products provide consistent evidence of efficacy and safety.
+Three new sublingual pollen extracts (1 multiple-allergen product [Oralair®], 2 single-allergen products [Grastek® and Ragwitek®]) were U.S. Food and Drug Administration (FDA)‒approved for treatment of pollen-induced allergic rhinitis with or without conjunctivitis.
+Large, well-designed, randomized controlled trials (RCTs) supporting the marketing applications for these products provide consistent evidence of efficacy and safety.
 Although trials were placebo-controlled, rather than SCIT-controlled, minimum clinically important criteria for demonstrating efficacy were prespecified and were met in most studies.
 Patients in these trials had received previous treatment for their pollen-induced rhinitis or rhinoconjunctivitis symptoms.
 Therefore, SLIT using Oralair®, Grastek®, or Ragwitek® may be considered medically necessary in patients with pollen-induced allergic rhinitis or rhinoconjunctivitis who have symptoms uncontrolled by pharmacologic treatment.

 Practice Guidelines and Position Statements